 Manchester (Google Maps Location)

 “Fire!”
-Just kidding – but it’s okay to shout fire in an uncrowded blog.
+Just kidding – but it’s okay to shout fire in an uncrowded website.
 Trust me.
 “Fire!”
 See?
 Nothing happens.
 But something IS happening in Manchester at the Cheney (“Cheenee”) Fire Museum; something very good.
-World famous blogger EdHill and I continued our Man-Cov-Man-Storrs-Willi MegaQuest with a stop there and enjoyed every minute of it.
+World famous blogger EdHill and I continued our Full CTMQ Day with a stop here and enjoyed every minute of it.

 Fresh off the fun we had over at the Old Manchester Museum, we were eager for more.
 This museum occupies a historic fire station, built in 1901 to serve the Cheney Silk Mill complex and the surrounding neighborhoods.
 The museum is operated by The Connecticut Firemen’s Historical Society, a nonprofit organization dedicated to preserving and displaying the history of firefighting in America with a special emphasis on Connecticut.

 “Um, no?” we sheepishly answered.
-I didn’t learn until later that Ed was concerned that his own manhood was henceforth questioned by our tour guide.
-I guess since I’m married with child, I don’t worry about such things – of course if I had known, I’d have exacerbated Ed’s concern with a few stolen kisses or by calling him “Baby” just within earshot of our new friend.
-Oh well, another missed opportunity.
+I didn’t learn until later that Ed was concerned that his own “straight guy-ness” was being questioned by our tour guide.
+I guess since I’m married with child, I don’t think about such things – of course if I had known, I’d have heightened Ed’s concern with a few stolen kisses or by calling him “Baby” just within earshot of our new friend.
+Oh well, a missed opportunity.

-Although hardly firefighters, we were still treated very well and given a very knowledgable little tour.
+Although hardly firefighters, we were still treated very well and given a very knowledgeable little tour.
 Up first was a quite handsome old piece of equipment known as The Crescent – a parade hose reel.
-If it looks delicate in the picture just above to the right, and that’s because it is.
+If it looks delicate in the picture just above, that’s because it is.
 It was never meant to actually fight fires but rather, only to be used in parades by the local firemen in their finest uniforms.
-“Nice,” we thought, but let’s get to the real stuff!
+“Nice,” we thought, “but let’s get to the real stuff!”

-There was fine display of “speaking trumpets” which are given as an honorable gift to high-ranking firemen.
-They are sort of like badges of honor I suppose – of course, there were plenty badges of honor on display here as well.
-I can’t forget the multi-media section of the museum, which has been added to the list I’ve been maintaining halfway down the page over here.
-(I really enjoy those lists, by the way.)
+There was a fine display of “speaking trumpets” which are given as an honorable gift to high-ranking firemen.
+They are sort of like badges of honor I suppose – of course, there were plenty of badges of honor on display here as well.

 Much to our surprise, we were taken through a doorway to a sort of balcony overlooking a large garage.
 In it, we looked down upon the aforementioned 1921 Ahrens Fox pumper which was a beautifully restored engine.
 Next to it was a 1911 Hartford Water Tower, one of only 5 or 6 in existence.
 The Water Tower was originally horse drawn, but in 1914 the Hartford Fire Dept. motorized it by adding a gasoline-electric tractor in place of the horses.
 The mast on the Tower is 55 feet high and is spring raised.
 The Tower has been completely restored and is once again in operating condition.